redpaperheart/Cinder-Sensel/README.md

 ===================
 Cinder block for integrating Sensel Morph SDK

-## Work in Progress

-Currently still writing and rewriting...

-While the classes themselves might not make perfect sense right now, they are great examples on how to quickly get the sensel morph to work.
+This Block does not cover all functionality that is provided by the Sensel SDK, but it helps setting up all header and libraries paths.

 ##### Adding this block to Cinder
 This block was built with version 0.9.1, so 0.9.0 and up should work.
 This block is also is currently tested on Windows OS only.

 * First get a Sensel Morph device.
 [Sensel Morph]( https://sensel.com/pages/the-sensel-morph )
-* Second download the Sensel Windows Driver.
+* Second download the Sensel Driver.
 [Sensel Driver](https://www.flir.com/products/spinnaker-sdk/)
-  - This block was built with the Windows driver.
-  - This block is also configured to work with the default Sensel driver install location ```C:\Program Files\Sensel```
+  - This block is configured to work with the default Sensel driver install location `C:\Program Files\Sensel` on windows and `/usr/local/include`, `/usr/local/lib` on mac.
-  - If you install the SDK at a different path you'll want to update either the cinderblock.xml paths or modify the paths in VS after you create a project
+  - If you install the SDK at a different path you'll need to update all include paths
-* Add this block to your Cinder/blocks folder
-* Use TinderBox and create a new Cinder project

 A sample project is included with the block.
-CinderSenselSample is a very simple barebones example that draws the sensel pressure points.
+CinderSenselSample is a very simple barebones example that draws the sensel's force data.

 ##### Tips and Gotchas
-- This block was tested with at most two Sensel Morph devices running simultaneoulsy.
+- This block was tested with at most two Sensel Morph devices running simultaneously.

-##### TODOS
-- Test how many Sensel Morph devices can be run at the same time.

 License
 -------